Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2026/01/how-to-create-a-good-pub-quiz/index.md

 You can also find the format that fits the _theme_ or _pattern_ of your quiz the best.

-* Is your quiz about Father's Day?
-Focus on that aspect.
+* **Is your quiz about Father's Day?** Focus on that aspect.
 Ask if he was a father or how many children he had.
-* Is your quiz about Evolution?
-Focus on that aspect.
+* **Is your quiz about Evolution?** Focus on that aspect.
 Maybe simply ask "Who came up with the Theory of Evolution?"
-* Is your quiz about Biology?
-Focus on his _impact_ on biology.
+* **Is your quiz about Biology?** Focus on his _impact_ on biology.
 Asking if Charles Darwin had a lot of kids is not really relevant.
 It might "feel" relevant, because Darwin has such a tight connection to biology.
 But a more logical question would perhaps be "How did most biologists believe different species were created, before Darwin described Evolution?"
-* Is your quiz about the Age of Exploration?
-Focus on his travels with the Beagle.
+* **Is your quiz about the Age of Exploration?** Focus on his travels with the Beagle.
 Maybe show an image and ask the name of the ship.
 From a multiple choice?
-I think a good percentage of people will recognize the name "Beagle".
+I think a good percentage of people will at least _recognize_ the name "Beagle".

 There is no formula for this.
 At least, I haven't found it.
 Nothing like "Well if your info looks like X, then it MUST be a question Y, it's always the best!"